Impact on Business (GRI3-3)

-CKPower places a high priority on social and community care as a cornerstone of its sustainability agenda, recognizing communities and society as essential stakeholders who may be impacted by the Company’s operations, particularly those in the vicinity of the power plant.
-CKPower emphasizes the importance of community participation through transparent and inclusive engagement processes, ensuring that community voices are heard and considered in project developments.
-This proactive approach underscores CKPower’s unwavering commitment to social and environmental responsibilities.
+CKPower places a high priority on social and community care as a cornerstone of its sustainability agenda, recognizing communities and society as key stakeholders who may be impacted by the Company’s operations, particularly those located in the vicinity of its power plants.
+CKPower emphasizes the importance of community participation through transparent and inclusive engagement processes, ensuring that community voices are heard and considered in project development.
+This proactive approach underscores CKPower’s unwavering commitment to its social and environmental responsibilities.

 The evolving energy landscape presents both challenges and opportunities for CKPower.
-These challenges include technological access inequality, economic fluctuations, environmental disruptions, and changing regulatory landscapes with a growing emphasis on climate change.
+These challenges include inequality in access to technology, economic fluctuations, environmental disruptions, and changing regulatory landscapes with a growing emphasis on climate change.
 Additionally, the rapid dissemination of information has heightened societal expectations, requiring CKPower to engage in proactive and transparent communication with stakeholders.

-CKPower is firmly committed to conducting its business with integrity and responsibility towards communities and society.
-The Company strives to create long-term value for its stakeholders by promoting inclusive growth, reducing inequalities, and ensuring no one is left behind.
-This commitment aligns with the United Nations Sustainable Development Goals (UN SDGs) and is guided by CKPower’s social stewardship policies and strategies, which emphasize sustainable social and community care.
+CKPower is firmly committed to conducting its business with responsibility toward communities and society, while creating shared value for its key stakeholders by promoting inclusive growth, reducing inequalities, and ensuring no one is left behind.

-CKPower has developed a comprehensive community engagement and development policy, supported by social and environmental practices that guide its business activities toward the sustainable development.
+CKPower has developed a comprehensive community engagement and development policy and has established a Community Development and Participation Policy and Social and Environmental Guidelines, supported by social and environmental practices that guide its business activities toward sustainable development.
 These initiatives aim to enhance the well-being of communities, society, and vulnerable groups.
-The Sustainability Working Team oversees the implementation of these policies, setting long-term and short-term objectives, establishing key performance indicators, and developing actionable plans that align with CKPower’s sustainability strategy
+The Sustainability Working Team oversees the implementation of these policies, setting long-term and short-term objectives, establishing key performance indicators, and developing actionable plans that align with CKPower’s sustainability strategy.

 Strategy and Roadmap